player protection strategy

 • Are data segments built around risk and wellbeing—or just profit?

 Governance isn’t just a top-down policy.
 It’s a bottom-up system.
-And if your player data is only flowing into reactivation, upsell, and retention metrics—you’ve already lost the ESG plot.
+And if player data is only flowing into reactivation, upsell, and retention metrics, the business foundation is on shaky legs.

 Conclusion